rubino25/RatOS/site/docs/configuration/chamber_heater.md

 heater_temp: 40
 ```

-## 3. External heater device control
+## 3. External heater
-A dedicated heater device with its own temperature control that can be switched on/off by a relais/output_pin and a chamber thermistor to control the initial chamber temperature.
+A dedicated heater device with or without its own temperature control that can be switched on/off by a relais/output_pin and a chamber thermistor to control the initial chamber temperature.

+- if no `temperature_sensor chamber` is defined, the hotend thermistor will be used to wait for the initial chamber temperature.
+- a `temperature_sensor chamber` can be used for the automatic chamber temperature control.
+In this case set `chamber_heater_control_external_heater` to `True`.
+This will turn the heater on/off when needed.

 ### Configuration

-Make sure to name your devices after this example configuration.
+*Make sure to name your devices after this example configuration.*
 ```
-[gcode_macro RatOS]
-variable_chamber_heater_type: "output_pin"

 [temperature_sensor chamber]
 sensor_type: ATC Semitec 104GT-2
 sensor_pin: PF4

-[output_pin my_pin]
+[output_pin chamber_heater_pin]
 pin: PE14
 ```